-Ventura College meets this Standard.
-Candidates for positions are required to submit evidence of degrees from colleges or universities accredited by agencies recognized by the United States Department of Education.
+VC meets this Standard.
+Candidates for positions are required to submit evidence of degrees from colleges or universities that are accredited by agencies recognized by the United States

+Department of Education.
 Foreign transcripts are recognized only if an agency recognized by the National Association of Credential Evaluation Services as being equivalent.